procount/pinn/README_PINN.md

 The download icon is only available when the download size of all files are known.
 If the download icon is greyed out, and the toolbar indicates that that there are still more files to check, please wait until all files are checked.

+The download function will not download flavours or custom files from a website.
+These need to be downloaded manually in order to be used offline.

 ## How to Clone an SD Card

 Raspbian has added an SD Card Copier tool called `piclone`, which is great.
 For anyone concerned about it cloning a live system,